 Modified Gross Lease can be defined as an amalgamation of an absolute gross lease and absolute net lease.
 You can also address them as a modified net lease.
-As the name suggests, it is a basic gross lease with few compromises that benefit both the tenant as well as the landlord.
-In such type of rent agreement, not all expenses are borne by the landlord.
+As the name suggests, it is a basic gross lease with few compromises that benefit both the tenant and the landlord.
+In such a type of rent agreement, not all expenses are borne by the landlord.
 Some of the expenses may need to be borne by the tenant.
-Some of the commonly negotiated expenses include property tax, insurance, common area maintenance (CAM), utilities and repairs.
+Some of the commonly negotiated expenses include property tax, insurance, common area maintenance (CAM), utilities, and repairs.

 Fully Service Lease

 Fully Service Lease is similar to an absolute or flat gross lease but also contains provisions to pass on some or total inflation in cost to the tenant.
 Unlike an absolute gross lease, the terms of a full-service lease usually require the tenant to be responsible for any increase in operating expenses beyond the base year of the lease.